anhmtkxtb1998/kafka-scan/README.md

 ```

 The worker prints progress to stdout and publishes results to the configured
 Kafka topic in JSON format.
+Each result contains a `vuln` JSON object with the
+service metadata, NSE script outputs, and the scan arguments used to produce
+the entry.